sjaensch/aiobravado/docs/source/advanced.rst

 Docstrings
 ----------

-``bravado`` provides docstrings to operations and models to quickly get the parameter and response types.
+``aiobravado`` provides docstrings to operations and models to quickly get the parameter and response types.
 Due to an implementation limitation, an operation's docstring looks like a class docstring instead of a function docstring.
 However, the most useful information about parameters and return type is present in the ``Docstring`` section.